policybot2020/policybot2020/README.md

 > Through digital interest groups, we discover new approaches and share thoughtful insights with the community to get feedback on innovative ideas for projects.

-# Tim Harford's 10 Statistical Commandments of Data & Statistics + 1:
+# Tim Harford's 10 Statistical Commandments of Data & Statistics:
 1) Stop and notice our emotional reaction to a claim, rather than accepting or rejecting it, because of how it makes us feel
 2) Look for ways to combine the "birds-eye" perspective with the "worms-eye" view of personal experience
 3) Look at the labels on the data, ask whether we understand what is being described